-Dr. Clover points out that a typical fertility program for a corn-soybean rotation involves putting down enough nutrients at the start of the corn crop to cover its needs, and the needs of the following soybean crop.
+Woolfolk points out that a typical fertility program for a corn-soybean rotation involves putting down enough nutrients at the start of the corn crop to cover its needs, and the needs of the following soybean crop.

-“One of the challenges that we run into with that approach is whether or not we are truly giving enough credit to what our soybean crop is going to do,” Clover says.
+“One of the challenges that we run into with that approach is whether or not we are truly giving enough credit to what our soybean crop is going to do,” Woolfolk says.
 “Are we really taking account of our actual removal from the field?
 Are we actually applying what that soybean crop is going to need, in order to maximize its output?”

 Below and Bender’s trials prove that this approach may end up “mining” the nutrients out of the field, and essentially putting the soybeans on a poor diet.

 “We think that growers are not adequately fertilizing phosphorus because they don’t know how much the corn is removing, and they’re not actually fertilizing their soybeans,” Below says.
 “That’s what we’ve demonstrated in our trials over the past few years.
 Also, we only started to look at potassium this year.
 This leads to the idea of balanced crop nutrition.
 For some reason, when the potassium is adequate, the plant seems to use the phosphorus better — it can squeeze another bushel or two out of it.”